 Sites that meet the definition of “Brownfield” as stated above will be assessed with regards to NPPF Para 47 in terms of whether they are:

 We may need to contact landowners and / or agents who submit sites for additional information.
-Sites listed within the Register are still expected to be subject to the relevant approval of further details prior to development taking place.
+Sites listed within the Register are still subject to all other relevant planning policy.

 Registers of Brownfield Land are public documents and therefore details submitted for inclusion in it can be treated as public information.